hadcomfort/mandelbrot_explorer/README.md

 ## The Canyon of Edge Detection

-*[Written in dramatic, geological terminology with scientific gravitas]*

 Beyond the meditative expanses of the gradient desert lies a formation of staggering geological and mathematical significance: the Canyon of Edge Detection, where computational tectonics have carved deep gorges that expose the stratigraphic structure of the fractal realm itself.
 These are not canyons formed by mere erosion of water against rock, but mathematical gorges excavated by algorithmic forces operating over cosmic time scales, existing precisely at the boundaries between different mathematical regions where the rate of change achieves such dramatic intensity that it creates vertical walls of pure algorithmic sediment.

 Positioning yourself at the rim of these computational gorges, you gain unprecedented visual access to the deep mathematical foundations that underlie the fractal realm.
 The canyon walls display clear stratification - distinct layers of iterative complexity arranged in chronological sequence like geological strata that chronicle the complete evolutionary history of mathematical development.
 Each clearly defined stratum represents a discrete level of computational depth, creating a comprehensive visual record of how the fractal sets underwent their gradual calculation into existence through successive phases of algorithmic deposition.